Gareth Bale: 2015 to 2017

 On 20 March 2016, Bale scored his 43rd La Liga goal in a 4–0 defeat of Sevilla to surpass Gary Lineker as the highest scoring British player in the competition's history.
 On 23 April, Bale scored twice as Real Madrid came from 0–2 down to win 3–2 at Rayo Vallecano.
-Bale was a regular starter when the team won the 2015–16 UEFA Champions League.
+Bale was a regular starter when the team won the 2015–16 Champions League.
 He assisted the team's only goal and went on to score in the penalty shoot-out win over Atlético Madrid in the final.

 On 30 October 2016, Bale signed a new contract with Madrid until 2022.
 On 22 November 2016, Bale damaged his ankle tendons during the 2–1 victory at Sporting CP that would rule him out for up to four months.
 On 23 April, Bale made his 100th appearance in La Liga in a 3–2 home defeat to Barcelona, but was forced off after sustaining an injury.

 Despite suffering several injuries during the season, he managed to feature 19 times for Madrid as they won their 33rd La Liga title.
-After missing more than a month, he returned to action for the 2017 UEFA Champions League Final in his hometown, Cardiff, which Real Madrid won 4–1 over Juventus; Bale made a late second-half substitute appearance, coming on for Benzema.
+After missing more than a month, he returned to action for the 2017 Champions League Final in his hometown, Cardiff, which Real Madrid won 4–1 over Juventus; Bale made a late second-half substitute appearance, coming on for Benzema.